mdeguzis/SteamOS-Tools/docs/Debian-Software-README.md

 ## About
-This script aids in installing basic, full, or custom sets of Debian software to SteamOS.
+This script aids in installing basic, extra, emulation,or custom sets of Debian software to SteamOS.

+The package install loop checks all packages one by one if they are installed first.
+If any given pkg is not, it then checks for a prefix !broke! in any dynamically called list (basic,extra,emulation, and so on).
+Pkg names marked !broke! are skipped and the rest are
+attempted to be installed.

 ## Usage

 You can run the utility using the follwing options: